TheBigBadWolfClub/quarkus-todo/README.md

 Then it can be executed with native executable with: `./target/quarkus-todo-1.0.0-SNAPSHOT-runner`

-Learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.
+Learn more about building native executables, visit https://quarkus.io/guides/maven-tooling.

 ## Related Guides